ObiOne84/battleship-game/README.md

 ![Game introduction and rules](assets/images/game-intro.png)

+---

-2. User decisions:
+3. User decisions:

     1. Start the game:
     - Accepts user's input
     - The users must enter 'Y' or 'y' to start the game.
 If the user chooses 'N' or 'n', the game will reload
     - Loads the game
     ![Start the game message](assets/images/start-game-message.png)
-    - Validates the user's choice - see testing

     ---

     2. User must choose a username and game level
     - Accepts user's input
     - Sets username
     - Defines game parameters (board size, number of ships and shots)
     ![Choose a username and game level](assets/images/username-game-lev.png)
-    - Validates the user's choice - see testing

     ---

     3. The user must decide to manually or randomly place ships on the board
     - Accepts user's input
     - Prints user's board
     ![Choose the ships location message](assets/images//decision-ships-loc.png)
-    - Validates the user's choice - see testing

     ---

     4. The users must decide if they want to continue the game when they do not have enough bullets to destroy all remaining ships.
     - Accepts users` input
     - Returns to the game or reloads the game - depending on the user's decision
     ![Not enough bullets message](assets/images/low-bullets-message.png)
-    - Validates the user's choice - see testing

     ---
     5. Users must decide whether to continue the game once they win or lose it.
     - Accepts user's input
     - Reloads the game from the game level choice
-    - Validates user`s input - see testing

     ---

-3. Feedback messages:
+4. Feedback messages:
   - In-game feedback messages are printed in blue to confirm the user's decision choice
   - Feedback answer to Yes or No decision, username choice, game level.
   ![Screenshot of feedback messages](assets/images/feedback-color.png)
   - Hit shots are printed in green to inform users about successful shot
   - Missed shots are printed in red to inform users

+---

-4. Manual placement of ship on the board:
+5. Manual placement of ship on the board:
   - Prints empty user's board
   - Accepts user's input
   - Adds ships to the board 'S'